Practice & Patient Information

 Email: trent.meadows@staffs.nhs.uk

-If patients are not satisfied with the way their complaint has been dealt with by the provider or commissioner, they can contact the Parliamentary and Health Service Ombudsman (PHSO)
+Further Steps: If you are not satisfied with how your complaint has been handled, you can contact NHS England or the Parliamentary and Health Service Ombudsman (PHSO) for further support.

 Email: england.contactus@nhs.net